 The Final Exam can be taken in two ways, Internal or External.
 The Internal Program Final Exam consists of 100 objective questions taken on Canvas.
 The External Program Final Exam will be the student's choice of taking the CRC, NCE, or another national license exam.
-Students can either do the Internal or External Exam to meet the program requirement, , not both.
+Students can either do the Internal or External Exam to meet the program requirement, not both.

 Students in their final semester are required to take a Final Exam for the program.
 Suppose you have already taken or will take the Certified Rehabilitation Counselor (CRC) or the National Counselor Exam (NCE).
 In that case, you may use that exam as your final exam for the program.
 Please forward to Denise Stewart at denise.stewart@uky.edu the confirmation email from either CRC or NCE before the aforementioned dates for the Program Final Exam.
 If you are not submitting paperwork for the CRC or NCE for the External Program Exam, you will be taking the Internal Program Final Exam at one of the three times the Final Exam is given throughout the year.
 Finally, please make sure you submit the Final Exam Form to Denise Stewart by the deadline.
-Please see the submission date for Final Exam Form under Program Graduation Step #1.
-As stated before, the Internal Program Final Exam is multiple-choice and has 100 questions.
+Please see the submission date for Final Exam is multiple-choice and has 100 questions.
 NOTE: Filing for graduation in counselor education may be earlier than noted by the graduate school.
 Please pay attention to all of the Counselor Education deadlines in this Handbook.
 Missing the Counselor Education deadlines may delay your graduation and or preclude you from taking the necessary program exams.